worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/surveycto-encryption-guidelines.md

 Handling the key is the user's responsibility and loosing the key means that there is no way of recovering the data.
 This guide is DIME Analytics' best practice on how to encrypt data in SurveyCTO and how to securely handle the decryption key.

+Some of the steps in this guide can be done in multiple ways.
+To keep the guide simple we will only mention one way per step.
+Each time there are multiple ways we have chosen the one that, based on our experience and testing, is the easiest way that is not prone to errors.

 ## Prerequisites